KrinsKumar/Scrappy/CONTRIBUTING.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

+## Testing

+After you make your changes, add appropriate tests in the tests file and make sure all of the tests are passing.
+You can run the tests by running `npm run test` in the terminal

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.